freealise/freealise/ar/README.md

 //https://www.google.com/streetview/how-it-works/
 //upload video/subs to archive.org for transcoding (https://archive.org/details/download_20240209_0047)

+gemini: prompt to give example sentences or story with words removed (~mad libs, low temperature)
 cluster consonants by SSP over vowels 2nd formant and base pitch (stress)
 word tree / net from dict: first word in description of same pos is parent, synonyms if parents of each other (or similar descriptions)